Natura nusquam magis est tota quam in minimis / Nature is to be found in her entirety nowhere more than in her smallest creatures

 Nerina: What is the question nobody ever asked you but you wish they would?

 Lysanne: I think there needs to be, also for scientists, more opportunities and more positive reinforcement of them communicating with the public.
 At the moment, especially academic scientists, are mostly valued for the scientific publications they make and the grants they bring in, but not so much about how they communicate their knowledge to the general public, which is a bit weird for me because, in the end, it’s all about impact.
 We tend to measure impact by where you published your research, in which journal and how much it gets cited, just because it’s easy to measure; it’s quantitative.
 But this is not the only impact and certainly not the only important impact we can make.
-I think there should be much more positive reinforcement for scientists to tell their story and to bring this knowledge across, and also to hopefully increase the trust again a bit, between the general public and science.
+I think there should be much more positive reinforcement for scientists to tell their story and to bring this knowledge across.
 More stimulation, more positive reinforcements from higher up, the people who distribute the money, I think would be very valuable.

 Nerina: Do you have a dream or a wish for the future?